The National Alzheimer’s Project Act

 Wysiwyg

-By passing the Alzheimer’s Accountability and Investment Act (P.L.118-93), legislation championed by AIM, Congress took action to ensure progress continues to be made in Alzheimer’s and dementia research.
-The bipartisan legislation continues to ensure that Congress hears directly from National Institute of Health (NIH) scientists on the resources needed to achieve the goals of the National Plan.
+By passing the Alzheimer’s Accountability and Investment Act (P.L.118-93), legislation championed by AIM, Congress also took action to ensure progress continues to be made in Alzheimer’s and dementia research.
+The bipartisan legislation reauthorized the Alzheimer’s Accountability Act, continuing to ensure that Congress hears directly from National Institute of Health (NIH) scientists on the resources needed to achieve the goals of the National Plan.

 Thank you to our outstanding advocates and bipartisan congressional champions for growing support for these critical pieces of legislation and advancing them through the legislative process to see them signed into law.
 Because of these pivotal laws, our nation will continue making progress in the fight against Alzheimer’s and other dementia.
 Together we are changing the trajectory of this devastating disease until we one day achieve our vision of a world without Alzheimer’s and all other dementia.